gu-fan/riv.vim/README.rst

        set ``syntax spell toplevel`` to enable it.

 :NOTE: It's a developing version.
-       So things may change quickly.Keep up-to-date.
+       So things may change quickly.

+       Keep up-to-date.

        You can get the latest version at https://github.com/Rykka/riv.vim